 My hope is that as you set this intention and begin to make changes to align your life with your values, you’ll experience a sense of achievement and purpose that you wouldn’t have felt otherwise.

 Do you struggle to keep to your resolutions?
 Maybe you feel purposeless, or like you don’t really know what you’re doing with your life.
-If you’re looking for more clarity and hope about your vision for the future, we’d love to help.
-Restored Hope is a therapy office serving the Novi and Ann Arbor areas of Michigan, and we offer counseling services that help you sort through some of those messy questions in life.
-Give us a call at 734.656.8191 today or fill out our form to schedule your first appointment.
+If you’re looking for more clarity and hope about your vision for the future, I’d love to help.
+Restored Hope is a therapy office serving the Ann Arbor area of Michigan, and I offer counseling services that help you sort through some of those messy questions in life.
+Give me a call at 734.656.8191 today or fill out my form to schedule your first appointment.